 - if the employee expressly wishes his or her working capacity to be assessed on the basis of information concerning his or her state of health.

 Information concerning the employee’s state of health may only be processed by people who prepare, make or implement decisions concerning employment relationships on the basis of such information.
 The employer shall nominate such people or specify the tasks that involve the processing of health-related information.
 The employer must store any information in its possession concerning the employee’s state of health separately from any other personal data that it has collected.

-Drug screening: The employer may process only information on drug screening which is contained in a specific drug test certificate supplied to the employer by the applicant.
-The employer must notify the applicant in advance that the nature of the job is such that the employer requires drug screening from applicants.
+Drug screening: The employer may process only information on drug screening which is contained in a specific drug test certificate supplied to the employer by the candidate.
+The employer must notify the candidate in advance that the nature of the job is such that the employer requires drug screening from candidates.
 Drug screening is not allowed in all jobs.
 Screening is permitted only if performing the work while under the influence of or when addicted to drugs could endanger business or trade secrets or cause significant financial loss to the employer or its clients, and provided that this could not be prevented by other means.
-The employer may also request a drug test certificate if the applicant is to carry out tasks where special trust is required or where there is independent and uncontrolled access to drugs or a quantity of medicines that could be used for the purposes of intoxication.
-In addition, requiring a drug test certificate can be requested if the applicant is to carry out tasks that include teaching or caring for a minor.
+The employer may also request a drug test certificate if the candidate is to carry out tasks where special trust is required or where there is independent and uncontrolled access to drugs or a quantity of medicines that could be used for the purposes of intoxication.
+In addition, requiring a drug test certificate can be requested if the candidate is to carry out tasks that include teaching or caring for a minor.